 This article was originally published Sept.
 11, 2009.
 It has been updated.

 Fool contributor Richard Gibbons collects things that gravitate.
-He doesn't own shares of any company mentioned.
-Apple is a Stock Advisor selection.
+He owns shares of American Express and Google.
+First Solar and Google are Rule Breakers recommendations.
+Pfizer is an Inside Value pick.
 The Fool's disclosure policy will rock you like a hurricane.